Accessioning Cores/Samples

 - Remote sites, or those that present major logistical challenges

-- Sites that have generated particularly important results
+- Sites that generated particularly important results